markryall/semaph/README.md

 From here you can `list-projects` and then `select-project` to enter a shell for that project.

-If new projects have been added/removed while you are using this shell, you can `reload-projects`.

 ### project shell

      🏗  foo.semaphoreci.com my-app >